MicrosoftDocs/minecraft-creator/creator/Documents/CreateAWorldTemplate.md

 # Create a World Template from an Exported World

 If you created a really neat Minecraft world and you wanted to share that world with other players, you have some options.

-You could export the world and send out copies of it, or you could create a template of the world
+You could export the world and send out copies of it, or you could create a template of the world.

 Worlds in the Minecraft Marketplace, like [survival spawns](SurvivalSpawnCreation.md), are typically world templates.
 When a player creates a world from the template, they get their own fresh copy of the world.